-In the last tutorial, we got familiar with the Git fetch, and Git merge command.
+In the last tutorial, we got familiar with the Git fetch and Git merge command.
 Both of being highly prevalent in Git, they are used very frequently.
-Git fetch, and Git merge is used together for merging the changes and accepting them.
+Git fetch, and Git merge are used together for merging the changes and accepting them.
 The problem is that if the user is using Git fetch ten times in a day and all of the changes have to merge, the git merge also gets used ten times.
 Is there something that can combine both of these processes?
 Yes, there sure is.
 Git fetch and Git merge commands are so commonly used that Git has a special command that combines both of these commands into one command called Git Pull command.
 This tutorial is all about:

 - What Is Git Pull?

 - What different options are available In Git Pull?

 What is Git Pull?

 Git pull is a magical way to perform a combined operation of git-fetch & git-merge with a single command.
 "Pull", which is self-explanatory, depicts that the user is trying to fetch something from the repository.
 In a way, "fetch" is not the right word because we already discussed git fetch command.
 If you think that fetching is all that Git Pull does, then why aren't we satisfied by Git Fetch?